 I recommend Solo: A Star Wars Story for ages 8 and up as long as they are Star Wars fans.
 It may be a little long for younger viewers even with bribes of popcorn and candy.
 However, I don’t think there’s anything too scary for even the smallest Star Wars fans.

+So, is Solo kid friendly?
 Overall, I say Solo: A Star Wars Story is kid friendly and a great family film.
-You’ll leave entertained and pumped up!
+You’ll leave entertained, pumped up, and ready for more!

-Solo: A Star Wars Story is in theaters May 25th.
-Tickets are on sale now!
+Solo: A Star Wars Story is in theaters now!